 - Premature deliveries are common in underweight women, especially occurring before week 37 of pregnancy.

-- Underweight pregnancy problems may lead to you needing to opt for a Caesarean Section
+- Underweight pregnancy problems may lead to you needing to opt for a caesarean-section delivery.

-- There is a chance you will develop anaemia or osteoporosis later in life as your body may consume nutrients from the system’s reserve to cover up the fetus’ needs
+- There is a chance you might develop anaemia or osteoporosis later in life as your body may consume nutrients from the system’s reserve to cover up the foetus’ needs

-- Your breastfeeding supply may decrease, making it more likely you will need to take supplements to help.
+- Your breastfeeding supply may decrease, making it more likely for you to take supplements to help with this problem.

 Being underweight could also lead to the following complications for your baby:

-- Your baby may have low birth weight once born because of poor nutrition during pregnancy.
+- Your baby may have low birth weight because of poor nutrition during pregnancy.

 - If your baby is born underweight, it may lead to health issues such as hypothermia or low blood sugar in the future.